Maria1709/Python-Project.py/README.md

 ### The name of the flowers and the number of rows and columns together in one script.

 ![PIC31](images/snip31.PNG)
-### The values ragning from 0 to 2 form the three classes
+### The values ranging from 0 to 2 from the three classes

 ![PIC1](images/snip8.PNG)